Hispaniola: 16th century: gold, sugar and pirates

 Gold mining using forced indigenous labor began early on Hispaniola.
 Miguel Díaz and Francisco de Garay discovered large gold nuggets on the lower Haina River in 1496.
 These San Cristobal mines were later known as the Minas Viejas mines.
-Then, in 1499, the first major discovery of gold was made in the cordillera central, which led to a mining boom.
+In 1499 the first major discovery of gold was made in the Cordillera Central, which led to a mining boom.
 By 1501 Columbus's cousin, Giovanni Colombo, had discovered gold near Buenaventura.
 The deposits were later known as Minas Nuevas.
 Two major mining areas resulted, one along San Cristobal-Buenaventura, and another in Cibao within the La Vega-Cotuy-Bonao triangle, while Santiago de los Caballeros, Concepción, and Bonao became mining towns.
-The gold rush of 1500–1508 ensued, and Ovando expropriated the gold mines of Miguel Díaz and Francisco de Garay in 1504, as pit mines became royal mines for Ferdinand II of Aragon, who reserved the best mines for himself, though placers were open to private prospectors.
-King Ferdinand kept 967 natives in the San Cristóbal mining area, supervised by salaried miners.
+A gold rush ensued, and Royal Governor Nicolás de Ovando expropriated the gold mines of Miguel Díaz and Francisco de Garay in 1504.
+Pit mines became royal mines for Ferdinand II of Aragon, who reserved the best mines for himself, though placers were open to private prospectors.
+Ferdinand kept 967 natives in the San Cristóbal mining area, supervised by salaried miners.

-Under the royal governor Nicolás de Ovando, the indigenous people were forced to work in the gold mines.
+Under Governor Ovando, the indigenous people were forced to work in the gold mines.
 By 1503, the Spanish Crown legalized the allocation of private grants of indigenous labor to particular Spaniards for mining through the encomienda system.
 Once the indigenous were forced into mining far from their home villages, they suffered hunger and other difficult conditions.
 By 1508, the Taíno population of about 400,000 was reduced to 60,000, and by 1514, only 26,334 remained.
 About half resided in the mining towns of Concepción, Santiago, Santo Domingo, and Buenaventura.
 The repartimiento of 1514 accelerated emigration of the Spanish colonists, coupled with the exhaustion of the mines.
 The first documented outbreak of smallpox, previously an Eastern hemisphere disease, occurred on Hispaniola in December 1518 among enslaved African miners.
 Some scholars speculate that European diseases arrived before this date, but there is no compelling evidence for an outbreak.
 The natives had no acquired immunity to European diseases, including smallpox.
 By May 1519, as many as one-third of the remaining Taínos had died.
 In the century following the Spanish arrival on Hispaniola, the Taíno population fell by up to 95% of the population, out of a pre-contact population estimated from tens of thousands to 8,000,000.
 Many authors have described the treatment of Tainos in Hispaniola under the Spanish Empire as genocide.